archlinux/aur/README.md

 * Function to add new attributes to portfolio if not found
 * Maybe replace News API with IEX news endpoint
 * Bookmark certain stocks (not included in portfolio)
+* Zoom in more than one month for graph